viveknegi1997/keyvalue/ReadMe.md

+# Assumptions
+if key is already present, will be overriding it with new value

 # Steps to Run From Docker Image
 mvn clean package

 docker build -f docker/Dockerfile -t viveknegi1997/keyvalue:latest .